wjschne/unusualprofile/README.md

 library(dplyr)
 ```

+Included with the unusualprofile package, the `d_example` data set has a
-The case in the `d_example` data set was generated from the model
+single row of data generated from the path diagram depicted above.
-depicted above:

     #> # A tibble: 1 x 8
     #>     X_1   X_2   X_3   Y_1    Y_2   Y_3 X_Composite Y_Composite
     #>   <dbl> <dbl> <dbl> <dbl>  <dbl> <dbl>       <dbl>       <dbl>
     #> 1  2.00  1.45  2.70  1.66 -0.843  1.81        2.59        1.01

+Also included with the unusualprofile package is the path diagram’s
-The model-implied correlation matrix:
+model-implied correlation matrix:

 ``` r
 R_example